Event Tag: teenagers

 Tammie Redman

-Tammie has over 35 years experience of delivering safeguarding children to a range of professionals and volunteers.
-Originally working with early years’ settings, youth, faith provision and schools.
+Tammie has over 36 years experience of delivering safeguarding children to a range of professionals and volunteers.
+Originally working with early years’ settings, local authorities, youth, faith provision and schools.
 Tammie has gained experience of developing, coordinating and delivering safeguarding children training to a multi-agency range of professionals and volunteers within a variety of organisations.
 Tammie regularly delivers safeguarding training to volunteers and professionals from Preschools, Nurseries, Schools, Childminders, Parish Councils, Local Authorities and the voluntary, private and faith sectors.
-Tammie was instrumental in developing the Milton Keynes Model Basic Safeguarding Children Course and for training professionals to become trainers.
-She has developed screening tools for FGM and CSE and rolled out training, to support staff to deliver.
-She has delivered training online as well as face to face developing courses to meet the current safeguarding concerns including internet safety and Prevent.
+Tammie was instrumental in developing the Milton Keynes Model Basic Safeguarding Children Course and for training professionals in a variety of agencies to become trainers.

 Instructions